Frequently asked questions

 Absolutely not.
-It may be comforting to know that Plan B® does not work if you are already pregnant (a fertilized egg has attached to the wall of the uterus).
-So if you take Plan B®, you will not be terminating a pregnancy.
+Plan B® does not work if you are already pregnant (a fertilized egg has attached to the wall of the uterus).
+So if you were to take Plan B®, you will not be terminating a pregnancy.

 If you already have a confirmed pregnancy, you should not use Plan B® because it will not be effective.

-If you forgot to take one of your oral contraceptive pills for more than a 24-hour period and you engaged in unprotected intercourse during the day of the missed pill or within five days before the missed pill, consider taking Plan B® to prevent an unwanted pregnancy.
+If you forgot to take one or more of your oral contraceptive pills for more than a 24-hour period and you engaged in unprotected intercourse during the day of the missed pill or within five days after the missed pill, consider taking Plan B® to prevent an unwanted pregnancy.